Five Oaks Academy Family Round 2

 5. Collecting The Sample

-Drive to station 2 where a medical professional will instruct and supervise your collection of the sample.
+Drive to station 2 where a medical professional will give you a swab and instruct and supervise your collection of the sample.
 Any questions about the test can be asked at that time.
 Watch the video below so you know what to expect.

 6. Deposit The Sample

-Deposit your completed sample bag with all it’s contents (sample tube with verified label) in the cooler immediately after station 2.
+Give your completed sample bag with all it’s contents (sample tube with verified label and paperwork) to the uMedMarket staff at Station 2.
 Then you’re done!
 Drive on home.

 7. Results Of COVID-19 Test